American Pit Bull Terrier: Temperament

-The UKC gives this description of the characteristic of the American Pit Bull dog: "The essential characteristics of the American Pit Bull Terrier are strength, confidence, and zest for life.
+The UKC gives this description of the characteristic of the American Pit Bull dog: "The essential characteristics of the American Pit Bull Terrier are strength and confidence.
 This breed is eager to please and brimming over with enthusiasm.
 The breed's natural agility makes it one of the most capable canine climbers so good fencing is a must for this breed.
 This breed does very well in performance events because of its high level of intelligence and its willingness to work."

 The standard imposed by the ADBA and Old Family Red Nose Registry (OFRNR) considers human aggression a disqualification factor.
 The American Preservation Dog Registry (APDR) standard points out that "the temperament must be totally reliable with people".

 In September 2000, the United States Centers for Disease Control and Prevention (CDC) published a study that examined dog-bite–related fatalities (human death caused by dog-bite injuries) to "summarize breeds of dogs involved in fatal human attacks during a 20-year period and to assess policy implications."
 The study examined 238 fatalities between 1979 and 1998 in which the breed of dog was known.
 It found that "the data indicates that Rottweilers and pit bull–type dogs accounted for 67% of human DBRF (dog bite-related fatality) in the United States between 1979 and 1998" and that it was "extremely unlikely that they accounted for anywhere near 60% of dogs in the United States during that same period and, thus, there appears to be a breed-specific problem with fatalities."

 Media portrayal has significantly impacted how the American public views the temperament of APBT.
 A study from 2002 suggests that "news media exaggerates and exacerbates any real or potential problems that exist with Pit Bulls."
 Other studies also note that many people, including experts such as animal control officers and veterinarians, falsely report any stocky short-haired dogs as Pit Bulls.
 Consequently, Pit Bulls have a lower probability of adoption or even being taken into shelters for care.